dkrautha/canvas_grit_automation/docs/sync_configuration.md

 documentation the only thing present here is where the folder for Grit backups should be placed.
 Unless you have a really good reason to change it, leave it at what it is in the example config file.

+## '[lookback_time]'

+Students who compeleted tests while pi was down were not receiving permissions.
+Fixed by adding a parameter to sync_config.toml called lookback_time to look n days back.

+Default value of 7 days